Virtualization-projects/rancher-labs-wiki/Identity-And-Authentication.md

 **id** `github_user:9327853`

-The Identities that Cattle creates/returns in its API allow the UI to easily display, search and add users to [Environments](http://docs.rancher.com/rancher/concepts/#environments) in a generic way without needing to know anything about LDAP, Github or any other backing authentication framework since it has a generic set of information that it can display and use if present.
+The Identities that Cattle creates and returns in its API allow the UI to easily display, search and add users to [Environments](http://docs.rancher.com/rancher/concepts/#environments) in a generic way without needing to know anything about LDAP, Github or any other backing authentication framework since it has a generic set of information that it can display and use if present.